arunp77/Learning-git/README.md

       ![image](https://user-images.githubusercontent.com/15100077/208907825-282e183f-d20c-41c5-8316-515f50d57869.png)

       then choose whichever is suitable for you.
 For a starter, you should choose collaborative coding.
-   - Next choose "Continue for free" option, if you don't want to learn just as a bigginer.
+   - Next choose "Continue for free" option, if you just want to learn as a bigginer.
    - You will be taken to your home dashboard.

      ![image](https://user-images.githubusercontent.com/15100077/208909141-53088dc0-abb3-4235-a058-2d12a6000e7b.png)